L Plates – A Learner Drivers Guide

 L plate size

 An L plate size must comply with UK regulations and should follow the dimensions on the diagram as detailed.
 L plates over time can become torn or bent. especially on motorbikes and it may seem logical to simply trim the edges to tidy it up.
-The L plate size would then not comply with UK regulation and if stopped by the police, may result in a fixed penalty of £60 along with 3 penalty points on your licence.
+The L plate size would then not comply with UK regulation and if stopped by the police, may result in a fixed penalty of £100 and up to 6 penalty points on the learner’s licence.
 If your L plates become defaced, faded or torn, purchase new ones to eliminate a possible penalty.

 L plates falling off